 She tells BusinessNewsDaily how she got started and what she’d do differently next time.

-BND: How much was the start-up investment?
+BND: How much was the initial investment?

 H.G.: About $100,000.
 The company was originally financed privately using my last remaining savings of $83,000, left over from my husband’s life insurance settlement.
-My brother also helped out a bit with start up costs.
+My brother also helped out a bit with startup costs.

 BND: Is the company profitable yet?